iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ## Missing Features

-- Wem to ogg conversion when importing a PSARC
+- Wem to ogg/wav conversion when importing a PSARC
-- Calculating audio volumes automatically
 - Tone editing / Exporting tones
 - Support for console platforms (Most likely will not be added)